 - tomato products

 If your ulcer causes nausea and vomiting, it’s important to prevent dehydration, electrolyte imbalances and nutrient deficiencies.
 Some people with painful ulcers wind up eating less overall in order to avoid pain/burning and therefore risk not consuming enough calories and nutrients.
 The likelihood for inflammation and deficiencies is even higher if the food being consumed is low in vitamins, minerals and antioxidants to begin with.

 Other tips related to your diet to help control ulcers include:

 - maintaining a healthy weight and avoiding obesity

 - avoiding common stomach irritants and allergies to test your reactions (such as gluten and dairy products)

-- quitting excessive alcohol use and stopping smoking, which irritates the gut lining (8)
+- quitting excessive alcohol use and stopping smoking, since alcohol and smoking irritate the gut lining

 - eating smaller meals throughout the day more regularly

 - avoiding very hot foods or drinks

 - not eating within three hours of bedtime